What are the effects of divorce on children?

 Does divorce impact children?

 Divorce can impact children, however, there are ways to reduce this.
-Being able to have an amicable separation, and being able to have a working co-parenting relationship moving forwards will help lessen this.
+Being able to have an amicable separation, and being able to have a working co-parenting relationship moving forward will help lessen this.

 How can I minimise the impact of my divorce on my kids?